Panel Tackles How to Use ‘Big Data’ in CRE

 WHITE PLAINS—The Hudson Gateway Association of Realtors’ Commercial Investment Division presented a highly informative and forward-thinking workshop program entitled “How to Use ‘Big Data’ in the Commercial Real Estate Game.”
 The Zoom program was held on Sept.
 10 and was part of CID’s Women in Commercial Real Estate series.

-The expert panel featured: Ann K. Silver, Associate Broker, Rand Commercial; Imani Willis, Senior Client Relationship Manager at CoStar Group; Ashley Kobovitch, Head of BDR/SDR, CREXi; Sheila S. Matuscak, Co- Founder & CEO, COEO and Veronica McManus, Industry Relations Director, RPR.
+The expert panel featured: Ann K. Silver, Associate Broker, Rand Commercial; Imani Willis, Senior Client Relationship Manager at CoStar Group; Ashley Kobovitch, Head of BDR/SDR, CREXi; Sheila S. Matuscak, Co- Founder & CEO, Coeo Space and Veronica McManus, Industry Relations Director, RPR.

 The respective officials from the data platforms offered a description of their respective services.
-CoStar Group is a provider of information, analytics and marketing services to the commercial property industry, Coeo connects people and businesses who need to find a place to work with new spaces, CREXi is a commercial real estate marketplace that simplifies transactions for brokers and buyers with a suite of easy-to-use tools that digitize the sourcing and managing of commercial real estate sale and lease transactions, and RPR, which is the nation’s largest property database, exclusively for Realtors.
+CoStar Group is a provider of information, analytics and marketing services to the commercial property industry, Coeo Space’s custom matching algorithm joins people and teams by matching the amenities they desire with available spaces in the areas they select, CREXi is a commercial real estate marketplace that simplifies transactions for brokers and buyers with a suite of easy-to-use tools that digitize the sourcing and managing of commercial real estate sale and lease transactions, and RPR, which is the nation’s largest property database, exclusively for Realtors.

 The panelists discussed the importance of commercial real estate practitioners use of the many sources of hard data that is now critical and expected by tenants, building owners and investors.
 Rand’s Adler said while big data is important, personal service and experience are also critical in any transaction.